Help with shipping terms

 All of our couriers provide door-to-door tracking services.
 This typically involves a web address where it is possible to follow the progress of a given shipment.
 Where tracking is available forward2me issues a tracking number once the shipment has been collected by the courier.
 The exception to this is the Untracked Budget service which uses the postal network rather than couriers.
 Tracking is not available for this service.

-Insurance is available as an optional extra on courier services.
-It is not available when using the Untracked Budget service since we are unable to track your goods once they have been shipped. forward2me strongly recommends insurance on shipments valued over £200.
+Protect+ is a guarantee from forward2me that covers the full value of your goods in case they are lost or damaged in transit and is available as an optional extra.
+It is not available when using the Untracked Budget service since we are unable to track your goods once they have been shipped. forward2me strongly recommends buying Protect+ on all shipments.

 Girth is used by DPD and UPS to measure all the way around a package and is typically used as a limit on the size.
 E.g. maximum supported girth of 220 cm.
 The girth of a package is 2 x (height+width).
 Girth is most easily imagined as a piece of string around the two shortest sides of a parcel. forward2me does not use the girth measurement but we may receive messages from external courier systems regarding girth.